dsdata2000/springboard/README.md

 ## Project I Review and Results

 We found the ratio of the number of clients who paid bill on time varies from month to month (mostly increases).
-However this trend varies in terms of clients attributes such as education, marriage, etc. As for example, university and grad students show better trend comparing to HS students.
+However this trend varies in terms of clients attributes.
 Inferential statistical analysis shows that the 95% confidence interval of clients balance with respect to the mean is very close to two times the STD.
-We applied several Machine Learning algorithms to make predictions whether a customer will be a default or not default, and compared their performance using classification report and ROC score.
+We applied several Machine Learning algorithms to make predictions whether a customer will be a default or not, and compared their performance using classification report and ROC score.

-Clients pay records with time (whether bill paid on time or not) shows clients with high credit limit shows better pay-trend comparing other clients.
-This trend is consistent and meaningful from practical point of view (Ref: time-trend(bill paid on time), creditable-clients (->credit limit-$) .png).
+We also found other interesting trends.
+As for example, client group with the highest credit limit does not show the best trend in terms of paying full bill.
+However, in terms of paying bill on-time, client-group with higher credit limit shows better trend.

 ## Project II Review and Results